rust-cli/book/src/tutorial/packaging.md

 ### Building binary releases on CI

-If your tool is open source,
+If your tool is open sourced
 and hosted on Github,
 it's quite easy to set up a free CI (continuous integration) service like [Travis CI].